yegor256/blog/_posts/2015/jul/2015-07-06-public-static-literals.md

 static properties---ever.
 Even if this code may look convenient to you, it's a very bad design.

-{% quote Every time you see data duplication, start thinking about the functionality you're duplicating %}
+{% quote Every time you see data duplication, start thinking about the functionality you're duplicating. %}

 The reason why is very similar to
 [utility classes]({% pst 2015/feb/2015-02-26-composable-decorators %})